-If regexp is not an object whose [[Class]] property is "RegExp", it is replaced with the result of the expression new RegExp(regexp).
+If regexp is not an object whose [[Class]] property is "RegExp", it is replaced with the result of the expression new RegExp (regexp).
 Let string denote the result of converting the this value to a string.
 Then do one of the following:

-- If regexp.global is false: Return the result obtained by invoking RegExp.prototype.exec (see 15.10.6.2) on regexp with string as parameter. - If regexp.global is true: Set the regexp.lastIndex property to 0 and invoke RegExp.prototype.exec repeatedly until there is no match.
+If regexp.global is false: Return the result obtained by invoking RegExp.prototype.exec (see 15.10.6.2) on regexp with string as parameter.

+If regexp.global is true: Set the regexp.lastIndex property to 0 and invoke RegExp.prototype.exec repeatedly until there is no match.
 If there is a match with an empty string (in other words, if the value of regexp.lastIndex is left unchanged), increment regexp.lastIndex by 1.
 Let n be the number of matches.
-The value returned is an array with the length property set to n and properties 0 through n-1 corresponding to the first elements of the results of all matching invocations of RegExp.prototype.exec.
+If n=0, then the value returned is null; otherwise, the value returned is an array with the length property set to n and properties 0 through n-1 corresponding to the first elements of the results of all matching invocations of RegExp.prototype.exec